Approvals

 Most of the material in this guide is applicable for when executing crandas in design mode.
-In this mode, any query is allowed and can be immediately executed by the engine, hence this mode is very useful for interactive exploration.
-However, queries that reveal all source data can also be executed, and therefore this mode is mostly intended for dummy data.
+In this mode, any query is allowed and can be immediately executed by the engine, hence this mode is very useful for interactive product exploration and script design.
+However, queries that reveal all source data can also be executed.
+Therefore, only dummy data should be uploaded to the engine in design mode, either via crandas or via the platform.

 In authorized mode, all queries require prior approval by a fixed set of approvers before they can be executed.
 When connecting to the engine in design mode, data from the authorized mode is not available, and the other way around.
 Please check the help center for more information on authorized and design modes.